 Best for: Businesses requiring guaranteed performance

-• Dedicated connection not shared with others
+- Dedicated connection not shared with any other customer

-• Guaranteed bandwidth and SLAs
+- Guaranteed bandwidth backed by strict SLAs

 Fixed Wireless